oar-team/oar/Docs/html/rst/OAR-DOCUMENTATION.rst

 the default walltime)
 ::

-  # oarsub -q default -l walltime=50:30:00,/node=10/cpu=3,walltime=2:15:00 -p "switch = 'sw1'" /home/users/toto/prog
+  # oarsub -q default -l walltime=50:30:00,/node=10/cpu=3,walltime=2:15:00 \
+    -p "switch = 'sw1'" /home/users/toto/prog

 (the "/home/users/toto/prog" script will be run on 10 nodes with 3 cpus (so a total of 30 cpus) in the default queue with a walltime of  2:15:00.
-Mooreover "-p" option restricts resources only on the switch 'sw1')
+Moreover "-p" option restricts resources only on the switch 'sw1')
 ::

   # oarsub -r "2004-04-27 11:00:00" -l /node=12/cpu=2

-(a reservation will begin at "2004-04-27 11:00:00" on 12 nodes with 2 cpus on each one)
+(a reservation will begin at "2004-04-27 11:00:00" on 12 nodes with 2 cpus
+on each one)
 ::

   #  oarsub -C 42

 (connects to the job 42 on the first node and set all OAR environment variables)
 ::

   # oarsub -I